synonyms: reverse TSA, reverseTSA

 - Generally lengthens arm and changes the coutour or the shoulder.

 - Medical complications: DVT / PE, Myocardial infarction

 Reverse TSA Follow-up care

-- Post-op: consider hemovac drain for 1-2 days, Abduction sling.
+- Post-op: Abduction sling.
 Elbow, wrist, hand and Pendulum ROM exercises.
 May move within comfort level right away.

-- 7-10 days: continue sling/immobilizer until 3-6 weeks post-op.
-Start early passive shoulder ROM( limited to 90 degrees elevation, 0 degrees ER), active elbow, wrist, hand ROM
+- 7-10 days: continue sling/immobilizer until 3-6 weeks post-op when out and about.
+Start early passive shoulder ROM( limited to 90 degrees elevation, 0 degrees ER), active elbow, wrist, hand ROM.

 - Avoid ER for 6weeks to allow subscapularis to heal.

 - Avoid combined abduction and external rotation (risks dislocation).

 - 6 Weeks: Active supine ROM started.
 Discontinue immobilizer, consider using sling in public/crowds.
 Generally may use arm for daily activities and driving.